 - Depression and Anxiety: Both depression and anxiety disorder have been linked to sleep disruption.
 CBD oil can alleviate symptoms of these disorders because it activates serotonin receptors in the brain; the release of serotonin has soothing benefits.
 Along with anti-anxiety, CBD offers potent effects that can help people sleep.

 - Chronic Pain: The body’s ECS plays a role in alleviating and managing pain, so CBD oil for pain can work as a supplement for individuals with medical conditions that cause chronic pain, such as arthritis and multiple sclerosis.
 CBD oil also increases levels of adenosine in the brain; adenosine is a neurotransmitter that aids cardiovascular function and eases painful inflammation.
+Having extra weight can also lead to pain issues, CBD for weight loss is on the rise as people start to see positive results.

 - Epilepsy: CBD oil may be prescribed for patients with Lennox-Gastaut syndrome or Dravet syndrome, two rare forms of severe epilepsy; the medication Epidiolex, a CBD oil oral solution, is typically prescribed in these instances.
 CBD oil can also ease the severity of seizures for people with other forms of epilepsy.